HAHOOS/RandomAvatar/README.md

 - Switching to a random avatar (obviously)
 - Cool effect when changing the avatar which can be turned off or on
 - Switching your avatar to a random one with a set interval (for example, every 30 seconds)
+- Switching avatar on level change, as well as on death
 - Changing into redacted avatars, if you really really want to, you can turn on an option to include redacted avatars.

 ## Planned

-- Switching avatar on level change
 - Blacklisting/whitelisting avatar groups